nick-esqueda/nick-esqueda/README.md

 ### About Me:
 Hey!
-I'm a software engineer, music producer, audio engineer, and I'm also growing my hair out.
+I'm a Software Engineer, Music Producer, Audio Engineer, and I'm also growing my hair out.
 And it kinda sucks!

 Going through school I was hyper-obsessed with music, and by the end of junior year, I realized that was a road that I seriously wanted to investigate.